Converg3nce/matic-docs/docs/advanced/deploy-your-own-matic-testnet.md

 ---
-id: tutorial-oracles
+id: deploy-your-own-matic-testnet
-title: Getting Started with Oracles
+title: Deploy your own Matic Testnet
-sidebar_label: Oracles
+sidebar_label: Deploying Matic Locally
 ---

 Step by step instructions on how to create a single and multiple (soon to be added) validator testnet.